Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Introduction

 A wide range of strategies have been developed for the MAB problem.
 These include index-based approaches~\citep{gittins2011multi}, Bayesian bandits such as the Thompson sampling algorithm~\citep{thompson1933likelihood}, and the large family of {\it Upper Confidence Bounds}~\citep[UCB;][]{auer2002using}, among others.
-However, most of the existing literature addresses the large-gap regime, leaving the small-gap challenge open.
+However, most of the existing literature addresses the large-gap regime, leaving the small-gap and the low-SNR challenges open.
 To illustrate, the celebrated UCB policy enjoys strong theoretical guarantees in terms of both logarithmic regret~\citep{lai1985asymptotically} and arm-sampling rates~\citep{audibert2009exploration}, in different parametric settings with $\Delta$ bounded away from $0$.
 The underlying principle of UCB is the so-called optimism in the face of uncertainty: for each arm, a confidence interval quantifying uncertainty around its mean estimate is constructed, and the arm with the highest upper bound is selected, thereby encouraging exploration of less certain options.
 Clearly, the performance of UCB critically relies on the quality of the derived confidence bounds.
-While for large gaps, UCB quickly identifies and converges to allocating the optimal arm, in small-gap regimes, the classical confidence intervals often become unstable or excessively conservative.
+While for large gaps or high-SNR settings, UCB quickly identifies and converges to allocating the optimal arm, in small-gap or low-SNR regimes, the classical confidence intervals often become unstable or excessively conservative.
 This results in either slow learning and delayed identification of the best alternative (due to an excessive need of exploration) or in too-early (noise-driven) exploitation, with a systematic misallocation of arms.
 In practice, obtaining confidence intervals that are sufficiently informative to distinguish between competing arms demands large sample sizes per arm, i.e., approximately $1/\Delta^2$ for distributions with gap $\Delta$.
-Over finite horizons $T$, this leads to a cumulative regret that exhibits linear growth; Fig~\ref{fig: Fig1} provides an illustration for $T = 2000$.
+Over finite horizons $T$, this leads to a cumulative regret that exhibits linear growth; Figure~\ref{fig: Fig1} provides an illustration for $T = 2000$ across a range of gap values.
+The degradation is most severe precisely at the small-gap scale $\Delta \asymp 1/\sqrt{T}$, which, for a fixed $\sigma$, directly governs the SNR, compounding the difficulty of distinguishing arms in finite samples for any policy relying on distribution-blind bounds.

 This challenge limits the practical effectiveness of UCB-type policies in many real-world problems dominated by noisy small-gap scenarios, such as financial markets, and underscores the importance of revisiting the classical confidence bounds used in UCB.